 Illinois and California share a lot of bad ideas.
 One is allowing their illegal residents to drive so they can easily get to work or school.
 Passing the Illinois driver’s license legislation was an enormous violation of the public trust even considering that the trust of taxpaying citizens is already a lost cause.
 Now our state is following California’s lead with SB 31, the Illinois TRUST Act.

-The most fiscally irresponsible state in the nation is Illinois, courtesy of majority Democratic lawmakers in Springfield who won’t be happy until their state becomes the first to be allowed to declare bankruptcy.
+Illinois is our most fiscally irresponsible state, courtesy of majority Democratic lawmakers who won't be happy until the Land of Lincoln becomes the first in the nation to be allowed to declare bankruptcy.
 At least there is bipartisan agreement on political corruption.
 Both parties share the blame for governors going to prison.

 Where to begin with this evolving fiscal disaster?
-Pension reform, something unions and public employees are fighting tooth and nail to block even though the costs of unfunded retirements are unsustainable and saddle taxpayers with unmanageable debt?
+Pensions that unions and public employees fight tooth and nail to keep in place even though the costs of are unsustainable and saddle taxpayers with unmanageable debt?
 Irresponsible social policies that cost too much money?
 Political corruption and waste?
 How about tax policies bent on extracting every dime from anyone who works and giving the proceeds to everyone who doesn’t?

 This category covers the political and financial mess that my state has become.
-From pensions to taxes to careers ending in the slammer, this is Illinois.
+From pensions to taxes to angry teachers to careers ending in the slammer, this is Illinois.

 Whoever said that politics is about solutions?
 Politics is about competition and conflict.
 It’s about grabbing as much power as you can.
 It has nothing to do with the right, wrong, or any other way.
 It’s about butting heads and coming out the winner.
 That’s why Illinois’ state budget crisis is perfect politics.
 Springfield found a way to turn the budget into an absolutely insoluble problem, a crisis so perfect that all it does is serve the needs of entrenched state politicians.